 Step 2: Determine Effect of Risk on Outcomes

-Review the immediate, intermediate and ultimate outcome statements in your Logic Model (LM).
-Ask yourself the question, “which outcomes could potentially be affected by the noted risk?”
+In drafting the immediate, intermediate and ultimate outcome statements, ask yourself the question, “which outcomes could potentially be affected by the noted risk?”

-APP Risk Table – Logic Model column: Copy-and-paste the results statement that is most directly affected by each risk (you can simply enter the Logic Model statement number and level to save space, if you wish).
-If the entire project is affected by the risk, enter the ultimate outcome.
-However, if you can specify lower-level outcomes in the LM, it would help to target response measures.
+If the entire project is affected by the risk, reflect it as part of the ultimate outcome.
+However, if you can specify lower-level outcomes, it would help to target response measures.

 Step 3: Identify Risk Responses